madelinemarous/madelinemarous/README.md

 - 👋 Hi, I’m @madelinemarous
 - 👀 I’m interested in computer and data science, application development, cybersecurity, biology, and sustainability studies.
-- 🌱 I’m currently learning graphical user interface implementation and ionizing radiation at NASA Ames Research Center in Silicon Valley, California
+- 🌱 I’m currently learning graphical user interface implementation and radiobiology at NASA Ames Research Center in Silicon Valley, California
 - 📫 You can reach me at madelinemarous@outlook.com or on my LinkedIn: https://www.linkedin.com/in/madeline-marous-34687624a/